Mayank-Sharma17/Simple-Calculator/README.md

 # Simple Calculator
-A simple JavaScript calculator app built with HTML, CSS and JavaSript.
+A simple JavaScript calculator app built with HTML5, CSS3 and JavaScript.
 > More **features** will be added soon.
 ## Guide for Keyboard keys
 | Commands         | Key Press   |